silentdiverchris/Archivist/README.md

 The diagram below shows a simple layout, essentially source directories are zipped to files in the primary archive directory, then copied to other archive directories.

-Note that in the example, all code and document archives are copied to one drive, the latrest version of all archives is copied to a second drive, and everything is copied to a third; you can set it up to spread the files around as you like.
+Note that in the example, all code and document archives are copied to one drive, the latest versions of all archives are copied to a second drive, and everything is copied to a third; you can set it up to spread the files around as you like.

 It could be configued to keep the last month of updates to your code in one archive directory and also keep the complete history of it on a different one, keep the last 10 versions of your documents plus all versions for the last 90 days elsewhere, and keep the 3 most recent versions of everything somewhere else, copy the last month of all archives to a removeable drive whenever it is mounted, and just the most recent code and documents to a different removeable drive if it is plugged in.